 I walked through the vestibule and into the sanctuary.
-It was like most older city churches in the city, with the stained glass spreading moody blues and reds across the pews.
-I took an uncomfortable seat halfway to the alter, letting my eyes wander through the space, taking in the familiar sights and smells.
+It resembled most older city churches in the city, with the stained glass spreading moody blues and reds across the pews.
+I took an uncomfortable seat halfway to the altar, letting my eyes wander through the space, taking in the familiar sights and smells.
 Stale frankincense was in the air from the morning’s service, its velvety and musky smell the olfactory archetype of my childhood.
 There was only a muffled hint of a flowing city 100 feet behind me.
 An emaciated Christ hung in front of me, cheekbones hollowed and eye sockets pronounced.
 This was the cliché of my school years, a torn and defeated man reproduced in every classroom with a fetishist’s level of detail.

-My interview was for a fulltime job in publishing as a low-level editor.
+My interview was for a full-time job in publishing as a low-level editor.
 I’d gone to college and gotten my degree, moved to a place where there was opportunity and was now working my way into the adult world.

 So why did it feel so wrong?

 My family history was one where neither grandfather had made it to high school.
 My own father had been raised in the Depression-era south, in a world where the biggest dreams were of food on the table and the freedom of owning a car.
 He’d managed to ride out of the rural South to a full college scholarship on the post-War boom, the first and only one in his family to do so.
 Growing up, jobs were seen as sacred things and money had been more precious than faith.